-When we’re caught up in our anger and resentment, we’re actually avoiding the intensity of our feelings.
-Let yourself feel whatever you feel—anger, rage, sadness.
+When we’re caught up in the story of anger and resentment, we’re actually avoiding the intensity of our feelings.
+Let yourself feel whatever you feel—anger, rage, sadness, grief.
 Express these feelings with a therapist, trusted friend, in a letter you don’t send, or in front of an empty chair.

 Then take a breath and breathe with the sensations you feel.
 Let these sensations rise up and pass on.
-You’re being present with your experience in a deeply loving way.
+You’re untangling your attachment to the story and being present with your experience in a deeply loving way.

 9. You may not need what you think you need.